tuonglab/tuong-group-onboarding/scripts/README.md

 For example, you might have a script that runs a program that you wrote in another language, or a script that downloads data from a database.
 You call these scripts from the notebooks and this is where you store them.

+Please delete this section and replace it with your own if you are using this template.

 ## File information

 It would be good to annotate here what each script means.
 For example, if you have a script called `download_data.py`, you can write a short description of what it is here.